+If you pre-ordered school supplies last spring, they will be waiting for your child on the first day.
 School supply lists were included in the last report card, are posted on our school website, or copies can be picked up in our main office.
-If you pre-ordered school supplies last spring, they are waiting for your child at school.